Andyson007/Cameralease/server/docs.md

 - user: string | name of the person that is leasing

 ### Response
-201 on a successful lease creating
-409 if the camera is currently leased
-400 on bad input
+201(Created) on a successful lease creating 409(Conflict) if the camera is currently leased 400(Bad Request) on bad input
-404 (generic) if the fields aren't what they are supposed to be
+404(Not found) (generic) if the fields aren't what they are supposed to be

 ### /api/lease/end
 Ends a lease